 If you are new to the game and looking to play or become involved in wheelchair basketball you should be can find out what the basic skills needed to play are, more about the classification system, the women's and the junior programme.Information can also be found on coaching and officiating wheelchair basketball.

-There are 0 opportunities listed on the Physical Activity Directory.
+There are 0 opportunities listed on the Activity Finder.
 To view local opportunities please select your local area.

 Club Development Manager,